Please ensure JavaScript is enabled for purposes of website accessibility How Severe Malignant Osteopetrosis (SMO) is Diagnosed

 • are pregnant or plan to become pregnant or plan to nurse

-• have a cardiac condition such as irregular heartbeat, heart failure, or decreased blood flow to your heart
+• have a heart condition such as irregular heartbeat, heart failure, or decreased blood flow to your heart

 • have a history of seizures or other neurologic disorders

-Your doctor will monitor these cells with blood tests at the beginning of therapy and at 3-month intervals on ACTIMMUNE therapy
+• have, or have had, reduced bone marrow function.
+Your doctor will monitor these cells with blood tests at the beginning of therapy and every 3 months while you are taking ACTIMMUNE

 What are the side effects of ACTIMMUNE?